Back to Blog

 Tech Stack

-• Hosting: Vercel + AWS RDS
+• Hosting: Vercel + Supabase

 Core Features

 Operations Dashboard — Real-time view of today's deliveries, driver locations, order status.
 Dispatchers build schedules by dragging and dropping, with automatic conflict detection.
+The 45-minute morning routine became a 5-minute review.

 Financial View — Auto-generated invoices from completed orders.
 Payment tracking.
 Monthly P&L that updates in real-time instead of someone spending a day building it in Excel.

 Admin Panel — User management, system settings, audit log of all changes, data export for accountants.
+Every change is tracked with who-what-when.

 Timeline and Cost